Aerial combat of 5 October 1914: Consequences

 The memorial of the event in Muizon.

 This battle was the first aerial victory in history.
 For this feat of arms, Louis Quenault received the Military Medal and Joseph Frantz, already the holder of this decoration, was made a knight of the Legion of Honour.

 This first certified victory confirmed the usefulness of arming aircraft and rekindled the interest of the French general staff in developing machine gun systems, while some officers wanted to concentrate efforts on bombing.

 Several of the major newspapers of the time, such as Le Figaro on 8 October and Le Temps the following day, reported the event.
 The published press release, however, contains an error because it states that the two aviators only took off after spotting the Aviatik over French lines, with the aim of giving chase.

-A centenary ceremony is held on 5 October 2014 in Jonchery-sur-Vesle during which a commemorative plaque was installed in the presence of the descendants of Joseph Frantz.
+A centenary ceremony was held on 5 October 2014 in Jonchery-sur-Vesle during which a commemorative plaque was installed in the presence of the descendants of Joseph Frantz.
 An exhibition at the Air and Space Museum in Le Bourget dedicated to the aviators of the Great War was inaugurated on the same day.